PaoloMazzon/JamEngine/README.md

  - Gamepad support
  - TTF/OTF font support (heck)
  - Spatial hash tables (And probably replacing entity types with a uint8 for flexibility)
- - Support for loading polygonal hitboxes from the asset handler

 Possible Additions
 ------------------